AohuaCheng/AohuaCheng-academic-website/content/publication/AIRS/index.md

   applications and extend the developed techniques in other general treatments.

 # Summary.
 An optional shortened abstract.
-summary: An robotic solution to avoid cross-infection in COVID-19
+# summary: An robotic solution to avoid cross-infection in COVID-19

-date: "2021-08-03T00:00:00Z"
-# Schedule page publish date (NOT publication's date).
-publishDate: "2021-08-03T00:00:00Z"

-# Publication type.
-# Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
-# 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
-# 7 = Thesis; 8 = Patent
-publication_types:
-  - "3"

-doi: ""

-# Publication name and optional abbreviated publication name.
-publication: IEEE Transactions on Medical Robotics and Bionics
-publication_short: In *IEEE TMRB*

 tags: []

 # Display this page in the Featured widget?
 featured: true

+# Featured image
+# To use, add an image named `featured.jpg/png` to your page's folder.
 image:
   caption: ""
   focal_point: ""